 Ideas for Flavoring Granola

 - Nuts: Chopped pecans, almonds, peanuts, walnuts, or cashews are all delicious when added to granola.
-If your nuts are raw, add prior to baking the granola.
+If your nuts are raw, add them prior to baking the granola.
 If your nuts are already toasted, add them to the granola after baking.

 - Chia Seeds: Chia seeds add omega-3s, fiber, and texture.
 If using, I recommend using no more than ⅓ of a cup and adding them to the oat mixture before baking.